 You’re not alone.
 These are two of the most well-known fitness equipment brands in the world.

 This post will dissect a few of the differences – although I will make the disclaimer that ultimately it comes down to the models you’re comparing.

 But overall which brand makes a better crosstrainer?
-Here’s a few things you need to know.
+Here are few things you need to know.

 First of all the main thing to cover here is that these two brands are owned and manufactured by the same company: ICON Health and Fitness.

 ICON is one of the largest manufacturers in the fitness equipment industry – they have the money, engineering facilities and talent to make a better elliptical for less.

 And they excel at adding features you find in the commercial market into their home ellpticals (for less).

 While this may change in the future, for now Nordictrack is really seen as ICON’s higher end brand.

 They have more luxury and specialty ellipticals like their Commercial elliptical series or the Freestride Trainer ellipticals which give you a completely changeable, adaptable stride.

 Proform is their more “affordable” brand with many trainers coming in under $1000.